NurzhanKartayev/task/README.md

 # __Task__
-This Django application is a simple app for the stuff.
+This Django application is a simple app for the staff.
 1. The project in Docker containers\containers
 2. docker-compose to run application
 3. User roles - employee, admin